 During winter Morro Bay is visited by approximately 200 species of birds, many of them water birds like long billed curlews, the largest of the sandpipers with the long curving beak and least sandpipers, the tiniest of the sandpipers that forage along the shoreline.
 There are pelicans, herons, shorebirds, terns, grebes, loons and gulls.
 And Morro Bay is home to peregrine falcons and visiting osprey.
 The popular Morro Bay Winter Bird Festival is held in January during the Martin Luther King, Jr. weekend.

-Biking is a fun way to see the area and Estero Bay Inn offers bicycle rentals for people staying there.
+Biking is a fun way to see the area and there are several bike rental operations available along the Embarcadero.
 You might hop on a bike and pedal out from the waterfront through town into the State Park at the end of Main Street.
 Pedal up to the Morro Bay Golf Course and park your bike and hike up the trail to see the Monarch butterflies that spend winter months clustering on the trees.
 Monarchs also spend time in the trees at the campground in the State Park and anyone can walk through there to see them.

 While you are at the State Park you can walk the boardwalk out around the edge of the estuary.
-Winter is the best time for this as many birds spend time feeding on the edge of the pickleweed and often at high tides clustered on any available piece of vegetation.
+Many birds spend time feeding on the edge of the pickleweed and often at high tides clustered on any available piece of vegetation.
 Bring your binoculars to get a really good view and if you are into photography this is a good place for it.

-With the highest and lowest tides of the year occurring in December and January you can pick a low tide date to go tide pooling and a good place for that is at Morro Strand Beach, north of Yerba Buena Street.
+Morro Strand Beach is a good place for visiting tide pools during low tides.
 You can bicycle there and then pick your way carefully across the rocks to peer down to see tiny crabs and anemones and other tidepool life.

 Whatever you choose, try an adventure day or two in Morro Bay!